rahulkunte/article-summary/README.md

 # article-summary

-This project intends to search for and summzarize articles from google.
+This project intends to search for and summarize articles from google.

 For now, this code will be summarizing news articles about COVID-19.